The Character panel allows you to apply local formatting to individual letters, words, sentences and paragraphs as well as entire stories.

 About the Character panel

 The Character panel is unique in providing the ability to:

 List typefaces within particular collections (including Missing Fonts).

-Apply double underline or strikethrough as well as controlling their colour independently of text colour.
+Apply double underline or strikethrough as well as controlling their color independently of text color.

 Set kerning and shearing.